-- Understand operative technique, surgical anatomy and pathology. - Read about common surgical problems and principles. - Understand the normal progress of pregnancy and delivery. - Understand the general surgeries of ENT and ophthalmology. - Demonstrate sufficient understanding of basic sciences and the clinical applications related to the Special surgeries to be able to integrate this knowledge into Clinical practice.
+- Understand operative technique, surgical anatomy and pathology. - Read about common surgical problems and principles. - Understand the normal progress of pregnancy and delivery . - Understand the general surgeries of ENT and ophthalmology. - Demonstrate sufficient understanding of basic sciences and the clinical applications related to the special surgeries to be able to integrate this knowledge into clinical practice.

-Unit-I: I. General Surgery
+Unit -I General surgery

-- 1. Principal of pre and postoperative management of surgical patients. - 2.
-Common pre and post operative complication - 3.
+- 1. Principles of pre and post- operative management of surgical patients. - 2.
+Common pre and post- operative complications. - 3.
 Surgical intensive care. - 4.
 Description of events frequently accompanying in general anesthesia, blood transfusion and physiological response of the body to surgery.

-Unit-II: II.
-Cardiothoracic Surgery
+Unit - II Cardiothoracic Surgery